waterColor

 Albino Penis Envy

 This strain is a special hybrid of the traditional PE, gaining popularity in the 1990s thanks to renowned psychonaut and mycologist Terence McKenna.
 This unique strain is particularly interesting for advanced researchers due to its distinctive characteristics.
-APE is famous for its high levels of psilocybin, resulting in vivid visual and auditory hallucinations.
+APE is renowned for its high psilocybin concentration, making it a significant subject of study in mycological research.
 Its appearance resembles a penis, with short, stubby caps and thick, fleshy stems.
 The albino trait makes it easily identifiable in nature and studying its spores under a microscope is truly fascinating.

 Blue Meanie